-Social spending accounts for about half of government expenditures, and cash benefits account for the majority of social spending.
-For households, the accessibility of government transfers is central for coping with economic crises, the demands of dynamic labour markets, and changes in personal and family circumstances.
-The scope and coverage of social protection has received renewed attention following the global Social Protection Floor initiative and governments’ efforts to implement and monitor the achievement of the Sustainable Development Goals (SDGs).
+Social spending accounts for about half of all government expenditures, and cash benefits account for the majority of social spending.
+For households, accessible government transfers are central to cope with economic crises, with the demands of dynamic labour markets, and with changes in personal and family circumstances.
+The scope and coverage of social protection has received renewed attention following the global Social Protection Floor initiative and governments’ efforts to implement and monitor the Sustainable Development Goals (SDGs).

 The current version includes the number of recipients of the main income replacement programmes for six years (2007-2012) for most countries and normally refer to annual averages.
 Users are encouraged to refer to country-specific notes in the data files, and to detailed explanations in the methodology document below:

 Non-OECD EU countries